[Updated 23 February 2018]

 Complex problems are difficult to define because different people will have differing opinions about the cause, nature and extent of the problem.
 It is often their social complexity, rather than their technical complexity that makes complex problems so hard to address .
 Take climate change for example.
 There is wide scientific agreement about the need to reduce our carbon emissions, and technically this is not difficult to achieve.
 Socially and politically it is proving to be much more difficult.

 We are surrounded by complex problems.
-Many of these are new, very difficult to solve or control, and very threatening.
-They are generally outside our day-to day experience, there is disagreement about how best to overcome them (but not tackling them may lead to a major disaster) and addressing them will require major changes in human behaviour and broad social change (Mumford, 1998).
-Some of these complex problems are so complex that they are described as wicked problems.
-Wicked here is not used in terms of evil but rather as “an issue highly resistant to resolution” (Australian Public Service Commission, 2007, p.
-1).
+At a global or national level, many of these are new, very difficult to solve or control, and very threatening.
+They are generally outside most people’s day-to day experience, there is disagreement about how best to overcome them (but not tackling them may lead to an escalation of the problem or even a major disaster) and addressing them will require significant changes in human behaviour and broad social change .
+Some of these problems are so complex that they are described as wicked problems.
+Wicked here is not used in terms of evil but rather as “an issue highly resistant to resolution” (p.1).
 Examples include climate change, world poverty, the global financial crisis, child abuse, terrorism and drug abuse.

 |The recipe is essential||Formulae are critical and necessary||Formulae have a limited application|

 |Recipes are tested to assure easy replication||Sending one rocket increases assurance that the next will be OK||Raising one child provides experience but no assurance of success with the next|

 |No particular expertise is required.
 But cooking expertise increases success rate||High levels of expertise in a variety of fields are necessary for success||Expertise can contribute but is neither necessary nor sufficient to assure success|